jayman-cooks/news_clock/JOURNAL.md

 description: "A rpi alarm clock that reads the news to me in the morning"
 created_at: "6/22/2025"
 ---
+## July 1 - 3.5h
+I worked on trying to optimize the BOM, since I am currently above the $50 budget, but I think I can get it within.
+Originally, I bought a few things from adafruit.
+They had a shipping cost of six dollars, but I was able to find similarly priced items with free shipping (Vilros for rpi, aliexpress for small components).
+I also originally wanted to use a waveshare screen, even though I knew it would be expensive.
+The shipping was absurd though (\$15), and I would be paying half of my budget just to the screen.
+I was able to find another screen on aliexpress that did have good drawings, so I will remodel around that.
+Using the aliexpress screen will probably free up twenty dollars, so I will hopefully have room for a power supply, screw kit, and resistor kit.
+I also got chatgpt to write some code for it - its in main.py.

 ## June 30 - 3h
 Finished the case!
 My onshape rendering was bugging a bit so the colors might look a bit funny.
 Here's the final image:
 ![](https://github.com/jayman-cooks/news_clock/blob/main/full_final_case.jpg)